ryanlevell/adamant-driver/README.md

 ### 7. Limitations<a name="limitations"></a>
 ---
-1. The TestNG ```@Parameter``` annotation cannot be used with a Selenium test.
-This is because AdamantDriver injects a data provider to all Selenium tests.
+1. The TestNG ```@Parameter``` annotation cannot be used with a WebDriver test.
+This is because AdamantDriver injects a data provider to all WebDriver tests.
 2. Only ```FirefoxDriver``` and ```ChromeDriver``` can be used.
 More browsers will be added.
 3. Anything not supported described in [TODO Features](#todo).